jasmith79/unit-testing-talk/README.md

 └── setup.py
 ```

-If you run pytest at the command prompt with no arguments or flags it will automatically run all the tests in your tests folder in your working directory.
-You can see an actual repo with this kind of structure [here](https://github.com/graingert/samplemod).
+You can see an actual sample repo with this kind of structure [here](https://github.com/graingert/samplemod), and this repo itself is pretty similar.

 So lets bring back our less-than-stellar function from the beginning: